stkl24/DV1663_AdventureDatabase/README.md

 See file: queries_dnd_database.sql

 To try the Python program, you need to have setup the database correctly.
+You also need to install mysql connector for python.
+I have used command:
+$ pip install mysql-connector-python
 Then, insert your login credentials in the function main() of the Pyhton code.
 (See comments in the code).

-NOTE: code does not currently have any proper error handling, so if it does not work...OOPS!
+NOTE: python code does not currently have any proper error handling, so if it does not work...OOPS!